Are You a Good Candidate for Dental Implants?

 4. The gum is stitched closed over the implant.

 The implant needs time to fuse with the bone, which takes about 3-6 months.
-After this, you’ll have another surgery to attach the abutment, which is the piece that holds the new tooth.
+After this, you’ll have another surgery to attach the abutment, which holds the new tooth.

 Recovery and Aftercare